 No matter what your fitness regimen, yoga will benefit you!
 People who resistance train exclusively can see great benefit from incorporating yoga into a warm-up and cool down.
 Let's explore how it can help with the sartorius.

 We know that the sartorius acts to flex and laterally rotate the hip as well as flex the knee.
 Many postures that require a cross-legged position activate the sartorius.
 Like the lotus pose (Padmasana), butterfly pose (Baddha Konasana), and cow face pose (Gomukhasana).

 However, to relax and stretch an overactive sartorius, try these poses:

 Half Reclining Hero Pose (Ardha Supta Virasana)

 Low Lunge (Anjaneyasana)

 One-Legged King Pigeon Pose (Eka Pada Rajakapotasana)

-Many of these poses stretch the whole of the hip flexors and the muscles surrounding the knee.
+Many of these poses stretch the whole lower limb, including the hip flexors and the muscles surrounding the knee.
 General static and dynamic stretches can also assist with an overactive sartorius and the discomfort associated with it.
 However, yoga generally moves at a slower pace and the asanas force the practitioner to sink deeper into the postures.
 The result is a better, more effective stretch!

 If you're new to yoga, meet with an instructor or a personal trainer familiar with the practice and postures.
 They are easy to incorporate into any fitness routine!
-If you are a personal trainer ready to incorporate yoga into your repertoire, check out the ISSA Certified Yoga Instructor Course.
-It is freshly updated with new material and videos to help you learn and incorporate yoga into fitness for yourself and your clients.
+If you are a personal trainer ready to incorporate yoga into your repertoire, check out ISSA's Yoga 200 instructor course.
+It is a Yoga Alliance approved course designed to help you learn and incorporate yoga into fitness for yourself and your clients.